Data Science for the Public Sector (DS4PS)

-R is a data analytics engine that has become extremely popular in academics and industry.
-It's flexibility and open-source structure has led to a proliferation of contributed packages for econometrics, network analysis, spatial analysis, machine learnings, and meta-analysis.
+Open source tools like R have become extremely popular in academics and industry.
+It's flexibility has led to a proliferation of contributed packages for econometrics, network analysis, spatial analysis, machine learning, and meta-analysis.
 It is especially well-known for its graphics capabilities.
 For those working in government and nonprofit organizations with tight budgets, R can replace proprietary statistical or GIS software that costs thousands of dollars per license, making it a valuable tool for the public sector.
 It can also be used to build dynamic data dashboards that can be used as performance management systems in public agencies.
 Although a steep learning curve has meant that adoption has been slow, many schools of public policy are starting to offer courses in R or degrees in data science.
-We have gathered some resources that are helpful in developing a curriculum for R in public policy programs.
+We have gathered some resources that are helpful in developing a curriculum for data science in nonprofit and public policy programs.

 Open Data for Nonprofits